RIOT-OS/RIOT/doc/doxygen/src/creating-an-application.md

 The application's Makefile
 --------------------------
 ### The minimal Makefile
-At minimum the Makefile of an application (see @ref getting-started) needs to define the following macros:
+At minimum the Makefile of an application (see @ref md_src_getting-started) needs to define the following macros:
  * `APPLICATION`: should contain the name of your application
  * `RIOTBASE`: specifies the path to your copy of the RIOT repository (note that you may want to use `$(CURDIR)` here, to give a relative path)